awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ### Getting orders for a given product

-The **GetOrdersForProduct** project includes the following method to retrieve all orders of the product with product ID *productId* for all customers.
+The **GetOrdersForProduct** and **GetOrdersForProductGSI** projects retrieve a list of all orders of the product with product ID *productId* for all customers.
+The first project scans the table, the second uses a global secondary index (GSI) to query the table.

 The default table name is defined as **Table**, the default region is defined as **Region**, and *productId* is defined by **ProductID** in *app.config*.
+In addition,
+the *app.config" file for the **GetLowProductStockGSI** project includes **Index**, which defines the GSI.

-If you previously ran **AddItems**, this should return two items:
+If you previously ran **AddItems**, both projects should return two items:

 ```
 Order_Status: backordered